 A visa is granted to a specific higher education programme and not to all the School’s programmes.
 An application must be submitted for each programme.
-It is issued by the Ministry of Higher Education and Research, following consultation with the CEFDG (Commission d’évaluation des formations et des diplômes de gestion [National Commission for the Evaluation of Training and Qualifications in Management]).
+It is issued by the Ministry of Higher Education, Innovation and Research, following consultation with the CEFDG (Commission d’évaluation des formations et des diplômes de gestion – National Commission for the Evaluation of Training and Qualifications in Management).
 The visa certifies both the validity of the degree and its level.
 The Ministry of Higher Education is extremely vigilant when attributing visas.

-The application requesting a visa gives a comprehensive overview of the organisation of the establishment, its social policy, its teaching faculty, its research activity, its international perspective, professional integration of its graduates…
+The application requesting a visa gives a comprehensive overview of the organisation of the establishment, its social policy, its teaching faculty, its research activity, its international perspective, and the professional integration of its graduates…

 Important: only the visa issued by the Ministry of Higher Education and Research authorises an establishment to grant a degree.

-The rank of master is issued by the Ministry of Higher Education and Research, following consultation with the CEFDG (Commission d’évaluation des formations et des diplômes de gestion [National Commission for the Evaluation of Training and Qualifications in Management]).
+The rank of master is issued by the Ministry of Higher Education and Research, following consultation with the CEFDG (The National Commission for the Evaluation of Training and Qualifications in Management).

 The rank of master ensures European and international-level exposure.

-The CGE, accredits its members’ educational programmes (Specialised Masters ®, MSc, BADGE), and uses its quality label as a guarantee that these programmes meet the expectations of the labour market, and to promote the development and influence of all forms of higher education and research institutions both in France and abroad with a view towards excellence, in partnership with the public authorities, economic players and civil society.
+The CGE, accredits its members’ educational programmes (Specialised Masters ®, MSc, BADGE), and uses its quality label to guarantee that these programmes meet the expectations of employers and the needs of the business world.
+In partnership with the public authorities, economic players and civil society, it promotes the excellence, development and influence of all forms of higher education and research institutions both in France and abroad.

 The Alliance des Grandes Écoles Rhône-Alpes Auvergne (Alliance of prestigious French graduate management schools in the Auvergne-Rhône-Alpes region) brings together 40 graduate management schools in the Auvergne-Rhône-Alpes Region or approximately 33,000 students (12% of the Auvergne-Rhône-Alpes student population).